-- practical ideas for confronting racism in their everyday lives, and how they can use Christian values to change the narrative around race
+- practical ideas for confronting racism and social injustice in their?everyday lives, and how they can use Christian values to change the narrative around race

 - ways to evaluate their actions and promote biblical principles

 Throughout, kids will learn how to ask questions of themselves and their communities as they stand up to racism in all its forms.
 This book is for anyone who believes it is time to courageously confront the racism we see in our society today.